-Divorce is officially called the dissolution of marriage.
+Divorce is officially called dissolution of marriage.
 Everything that was once joined is separated.
 This includes property and child custody.

 Mediation consists of three people or groups of people: